ncoghlan/misc/notes/python3/questions_and_answers.rst

 that should be able to handle arbitrary binary data.
-One of the key Python 3 design decisions was the one where Guido decided that wasn't a good trade-off to make in the core language design, so Python 3 brings the text model more into line with the designs used in languages like Java and C#).
+One of the key Python 3 design decisions was the one where Guido decided that wasn't a good trade-off to make in the core language design, so Python 3 brings the text model more into line with the designs used in languages like Java and C#.

+This usually isn't a major problem for *new* Python 3 code - such code is typically designed to operate in the binary domain (perhaps relying on the methods for working with ASCII compatible segments), the text domain, or to handle a transition between them.
+However, code being ported from Python 3 may need to continue to implement hybrid APIs in order to accommodate users that make different decisions regarding whether to operate in the binary domain or the text domain in Python 3 - because Python 2 blurred the distinction, different users will make different choices, and forward party libraries and frameworks may need to account for that rather than forcing a particular answer for all users.

 Accordingly, making bytes such a hybrid type is simply *not* going to happen, as it would involve reverting to the Python 2 text model that favoured